 This job has a lot of wonderful perks.
 One of the most rewarding is being able to chat with industry pioneers, innovators, educators, and long-time advocates.
 Recently, I spoke with Michael Backes, well-known author of Cannabis Pharmacy, a wonderful resource for anyone looking to get answers regarding cannabis medicine.

-Michael’s new cannabis company, PERFECT, has innovated a process for maximizing the retention of delicate but vital monoterpenes in cannabis.
-Called UltraFresh, the patented process uses very cold temperatures throughout the processing and packaging paths following the harvest.
+Michael’s new cannabis company, Perfect, has innovated a process for maximizing the retention of delicate but vital monoterpenes in cannabis.
+Called Cold Infused Flower, the patented process uses very cold temperatures throughout the processing and packaging paths following the harvest.
 Michael’s final products also require refrigeration, maintaining the integrity of his diligence to keep the terpene profile pristine.